 4. Stone Mason

 Stone Masonry is one the oldest crafts in the world, used to create iconic buildings such as the Egyptian Pyramids, Stonehenge, the Temples of Angkor and our beloved Houses of Parliament.

+It is one of those popular careers that don’t require a degree.
 No formal education is required, simply find a local college that is offering courses in Stone Masonry or Construction to learn the basics.
 Once you’ve worked your way up you could be on £40,000 a year.

 Working as a security officer is another job that requires nothing more than a good character and a relatively fit physique.
-You will need to be patient, polite, sensible, and be able work well under stress.
+You will need to be patient, polite, sensible, and be able to work well under stress.
 Small jobs aren’t particularly lucrative in terms of salary, but higher security jobs can earn you £40,000+.

 6. Digital Marketing

 SEO and PPC combine to make up what most people perceive to be digital marketing, with roles such as email and affiliate marketing also coming under the same banner.

 Each niche is different, with the SEO’s aim being to help a website rank organically on a search engine results page, and PPC’s to give websites visibility online at a specific time and place (and cost).
 Whilst degrees in related fields – business and marketing, for example – can help, they are not always required as much can be learned on the job.

 Salaries start at junior levels, however, you can quickly rise to the mid-thirty thousand within a few years, depending on location and how hard you work.